fair-research/fair-tutorials/bag-minid/tutorial-1.md

-# Tutorial #1: Create a "holey" bag from assets on a local filesystem
+# Tutorial #1: Create an _abridged_ bag from assets on a local filesystem

 ## Introduction
-In this tutorial, we will show how one can create a "holey" bag that uses `minid` identifers instead of regular URLs to reference payload files.
-A "holey" or _abridged_ bag is a bag where one or more of the payload files are not distributed with the bag but are rather remotely hosted and referenced by URL in the bag's [`fetch.txt`](https://tools.ietf.org/html/draft-kunze-bagit-16#section-2.2.3).
+In this tutorial, we will show how one can create an _abridged_ bag that uses `minid` identifers instead of regular URLs to reference payload files.
+An _abridged_ (or "holey) bag is a bag where one or more of the payload files are not distributed with the bag but are rather remotely hosted and referenced by URL in the bag's [`fetch.txt`](https://tools.ietf.org/html/draft-kunze-bagit-16#section-2.2.3).
 Our goal is to create a bag using only remote `minid` references to the payload files (hosted in cloud storage),